pythonfrankcc/LeetCodeChallenge/README.md

-This is a quick DSA challenge for the next two weeks done in both C++ and python3.
+This is a quick DSA challenge for the next several days done in both C++ and python3.
 For additional helpful nuggets they will be listed down and how they can help bring down either space, time complexity or may just for kicks

 So difference between emplace_back and push_back.
 Push_back is safer as compared to its former.
 The only key merit is that as opposed to